OPLSPotentialBuilder

 Returns:

-Distance over which electrostatic terms are splined when using direct summation.
+Distance at which electrostatic terms are splined when using direct summation.

 Return type: